joe-mccarthy/night-sky-pi/README.md

 ## Outputs

+During an observation period there will be a folder created with the observation date as configured in the json file.
+Within this directory there will be two directories.
+First is the images directory where the captured images are stored with the filename being the timestamp of capture.
+The second directory is the data directory that contains any created json or artifacts from other modules.

+Once the observations has completed house keeping will delete any old files if configured.
+Then the last observation will be zipped with the same name as the observation data, and the source folder is deleted.

 ### MQTT

 If MQTT has been [enabled](#mqtt-broker) on Night Sky Pi, there are a couple of events that are fired through the running of the application.